”You can always trust a narcissist will lie to you. ”

-They choose people who operate on trust, and then they will abuse that trust.
+They choose people who value trust, and then they will abuse that trust.

 When someone tells you, “you’ve worked hard.” or “You’ve done well.” or “I like your top.”
 You trust them, and you’ve no reason not to.
 You wouldn’t think twice about questioning them of why they’ve said those lovely comments to you.

-You trust in a partner, in a relationship, to love and care about you, to not hurt you, to respect and be honest with you, to love with their full heart and trust in them completely, you go into relationships trusting them and assume they will do the same, you don’t go around suspicious of those around you, you take things at face value, this is normal human behaviour.
-You are honest, you might have a strong dislike for dishonesty, and hypocrisy you like to know the truth.
+You trust in a partner, in a parent, in a friend, in a relationship, to love and care about you, to not hurt you, to respect and be honest with you, to love with their full heart and trust in them completely, you go into relationships trusting them and assume they will do the same, you don’t go around suspicious of those around you, you take things at face value, this is normal human behaviour.
+You are honest.
+You might have a strong dislike for dishonesty and hypocrisy.
+You like to know the truth.

-In the idealisation period they treat us so well, that we are conned into believing how much they love and care about us, we believe that they tell us the truth, as we think they are honest and open, they make us think we can trust them, they might even tell us about how others have hurt them in the past, they know how that feels.
+In the idealisation period, narcissists treat us so well that we are conned into believing how much they love and care about us.
+We believe that they tell us the truth, as we think they are honest and open, they make us think we can trust them, they might even tell us about how others have hurt them in the past, they know how that feels.
 They wouldn’t do that to anyone.
 We have no reason not to believe what they are saying, and as they are so convincing, you trust they are telling you the truth.
-Yet, they are just mirroring us with an illusion of false promises, just playing on our trust in others, our empathy and our caring nature, to gain our trust.
+Yet, they are just mirroring us with an illusion of false promises, just playing on our trust in others, our empathy and our caring nature to gain our trust.

-Our trust in them is what they will use against us time and time again, with the gaslighting and twisted words they use, we often end up confused, believing they are good.
-It must be something we said or did, as we lived the reality of the idealisation stage we look for the good in them and then, they will slowly take our trust, disrespect it, stomp all over it.
+Our trust in them is what they will use against us time and time again.
+With the gaslighting and twisted words they use, we often end up confused, believing they are genuine.
+It must be something we said or did.
+As we lived the reality of the idealisation stage, we looked for the good in them and then, they slowly take our trust, disrespect it, stomp all over it.

 Most of us might feel foolish and not want to talk to others if we are not already isolated; a lot of people do self-isolate to avoid any further pain.
-You are far from alone if you have done this, with how they manipulate it’s hard to see, as they can bring that idolisation, play nice period back in at any time.
+You are far from alone if you have done this.
+With how they manipulate, it’s hard to see, as they can bring that idealisation, play nice period back in at any time.
 We look for the good and want to believe them.
 It’s even more challenging to see what’s truly happening to us.
 You can, and you will get your trust back, first in yourself and then in others.
-Be proud of yourself, for getting free.
+Be proud of yourself for getting free.

 Rebuilding Your self-trust After a narcissistic relationship.

 After the trauma bond and cptsd, rebuilding your trust, not only in yourself but trusting those around you.
-Your intuition is key in this, listen to it and take action with that it’s telling you, this will help you make the right choice and slowly re-build your trust.
+Your intuition is key in this.
+Listen to it and take action with what it’s telling you.
+This will help you make the right choice and slowly re-build your trust.

-Start reflecting back, at all those moments your intuition did know.
-When you had perfectly normal feeling giving the situation, yet the narcissist dismissed or invalidate them, because you couldn’t work out what your instincts were telling you, you pushed it down, ignored it and carried on anyway, little things, in the beginning, you or they made excuses for.
-The worst thing about those excuses are within our minds they are valid, we often minimised them, perhaps instead of trusting that intuition you ended up asking the narcissist who lied about it all away, even though your intuition was telling you what they were saying wasn’t right, you wanted to believe them, so you ignored your own intuition, that gut feeling, remember how many times you ignored it, you lost some more trust.
+Start reflecting back at all those moments your intuition did know.
+When you had perfectly normal feelings given the situation, yet the narcissist dismissed or invalidated them because you couldn’t work out what your instincts were telling you, you pushed it down, ignored it and carried on anyway, little things, in the beginning, you or they made excuses for.
+The worst thing about those excuses are within our minds.
+They are valid.
+We often minimise them.
+Perhaps instead of trusting that intuition, you ended up asking the narcissist who lied about it all away.
+Even though your intuition was telling you what they were saying wasn’t right, you wanted to believe them, so you ignored your own intuition, that gut feeling.
+Remember how many times you ignored it, you lost some more trust.